azeasz/fobi-amaturalist/README.md

 ---

 ### 🇺🇸 English
-A minimalist template to kick off your React + Vite dreams — with ESLint to keep things clean and chaotic-neutral.
+Portal Naturalist Indonesia is a frontend project built with React and Vite.
+It comes pre-configured with ESLint — because clean code matters (especially when you're not the only one maintaining it).

 Two plugin options:
 - [`@vitejs/plugin-react`](https://github.com/vitejs/vite-plugin-react): uses Babel, solid and mature.